dotnet/docs-maui/docs/user-interface/graphics/images.md

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (MAUI) graphics library includes functionality to load, save, resize, and downsize images.
+The .NET Multi-platform App UI (.NET MAUI) graphics library includes functionality to load, save, resize, and downsize images.
 Supported image formats are dependent on the underlying platform.

 Images are represented by the `IImage` type, which defines the following properties: